- Related Symptoms

 - Eat only light, bland foods, such as crackers or plain bread.
 These foods rich in starch help absorb gastric acid and settle a queasy stomach.

-- Observe which foods worsen your nausea and avoid those.
+- Avoid foods that worsen your symptoms.
 These can be any fruit, vegetable, or food preparation that upsets your stomach.

 - Drink water, sports drinks, or chicken or vegetable soups.
 Avoid juices and soft drinks.
-Small sips of fluid throughout the day will hydrate you without triggering nausea.
+Small sips of fluid throughout the day will hydrate you without making you feel worse.

 - Do not lie down immediately after meals.
 You can rest a while with your head elevated.
 Avoid heavy activities after eating such as lifting weights, cycling, or jogging.